XenitAB/azure-devops-templates/README.md

 ## Usage

 Currently Azure DevOps does not support referencing templates from public GitHub repositories without specifiying a valid service connection.
-This would be too cumborsome to deal with for multiple organizations.
+This would be too cumbersome to deal with for multiple organizations.
 Instead this repo is best used by creating a mirror of it, and using a pipeline to synchronize the content from upstream.

 ### Importing the repository to Azure DevOps